TheThingSystem/steward/nodewiki/steward/Steward.md

 * _discovery_: all UPnP-based actors subscribe to this mailbox to receive notifications.

+* _readings_: any indicator/cosm actors subscribe to this mailbox to receive sensor readings.

 * _status_: any indicator/status actors subscribe to this mailbox to receive aggregate state information from the steward.

 As with any pubsub service,